ShortPixel Review: Is It the Best Image Optimization Plugin?

 A 1000 x 1000 pixel image, for example, will remain that way (unless you specify otherwise) after it's compressed.
 What's reduced is the image size.
 From 25 MB, the image size can be reduced to 2 MB in some cases.

 But image compression can only go so far.
 The more data you remove, the more chances you have of ruining your image.
-That's why it's important to choose an image optimization plugin built on stable technology.
+That's why it's important to choose a plugin to optimize your images built on stable technology so your image quality doesn't suffer.

 Do you have time to optimize images on your own or would you rather automate the whole thing?